iooe/laravel-comments/readme.md

 - where is your User model located; the default is `\App\User::class`
 - policy prefix, you can create custom policy class and extends `tizis\laraComments\Policies\CommentPolicy;`
 - allow tags for html filter
+- API prefix

 Publish the config file (optional):